trz42/eessi-bot-software-layer/README.md

 Note, if you run the bot on a frontend of a cluster with multiple frontends make sure that both the Smee client and the event handler run on the same machine.

 ## <a name="step6.2"></a>Step 6.2: Running the job manager
-As the job manager may run for a long time, it is adviced to run it in a `screen` or `tmux` session.
+As the job manager may run for a long time, it is advised to run it in a `screen` or `tmux` session.

 The job manager is provided by the Python script `eessi_bot_job_manager_layer.py`.
 You can run the job manager from the directory `eessi-bot-software-layer` simply by